pulse2percept/pulse2percept/doc/users/faq.rst

 What can I do with pulse2percept?
 ---------------------------------

-pulse2percept (p2p) is a simulation framework for visual neuroprostheses.
+pulse2percept is a simulation framework for visual neuroprostheses.

-You can use it to describe an implant and its electrical stimulation, predict the resulting neural response or visual percept using published computational models, explore how model and implant parameters affect those predictions, and develop encoding strategies that turn images or videos into electrical stimulation.
+You can use it to describe an implant and its electrical stimulation, predict the resulting neural response or visual percept using computational models, explore how model and implant parameters affect those predictions, and develop encoding strategies that turn images or videos into electrical stimulation.

 A typical workflow looks roughly like this::